Legacy SPARC serves a purpose...BUT

 Maintaining older SPARC for the applications?

 If so you’re not alone.
 Many users are continuing to run legacy SPARC systems because their applications are stable on Solaris 10 and they either can’t or don’t want to migrate to Solaris 11, a requirement for new SPARC T systems.
-(Estimates are that as many as 50% of all SPARC systems in service are still running Solaris 10) The reliance on older, less reliable hardware can be expensive as high maintenance costs and management time add significantly to IT overhead.
+(Estimates are that as many as 50% of all SPARC systems in service are still running Solaris 10) The dependence on older, less reliable hardware can be expensive as high maintenance costs and management time add significantly to IT overhead.

 There is an option.
 The Fujitsu SPARC M12 (sold by Oracle) runs either Solaris 10 or 11 on bare metal, and Solaris 8/9 in a Solaris 10 zone.
 Upgrading and consolidating multiple legacy SPARC systems on the new Fujitsu M21-1 or M12-2 can reduce support, maintenance and licensing costs substantially.